 If you tend to feel sick after a gluten-heavy meal like pasta, pizza or sandwiches, this may be a sign that you have a gluten intolerance.

 When someone is sensitive to gluten, their immune system could see it as a threat (like it does in celiac disease) and cause inflammation.
 Chronic or intermittent joint pain could be a sign you are intolerant to gluten.

 Other symptoms include brain fog, numb arms and legs, difficulty breathing and night sweats.

 Do I have gluten intolerance?

-One in 100 people are now diagnosed with coeliac disease, which is much more common than previously thought, while thousands more could have it and not realise.
+One in 100 people are now diagnosed with which is much more common than previously thought, while thousands more could have it and not realise.

-Coeliac disease is an autoimmune condition.
-When sufferers eat gluten, the immune system overreacts and damages the finger-like protrusions in the small intestine called villi that help absorb nutrients.
-This can cause symptoms such as severe gut pain, weight loss and fatigue.
+The damage results in the body not being able to absorb nutrients from food correctly and causes symptoms such as severe gut pain, weight loss and fatigue.
 Left untreated, coeliac disease can lead to serious health complications including malnutrition and osteoporosis.

 If you experience symptoms when eating foods that contain gluten, it’s important to first rule out coeliac disease.
 Ask your GP for tests including a blood test and a small bowel biopsy.
 Remember, you need to keep eating gluten during this time in order for the results to be accurate.